 top of page

-This Day in History: Fort Niagara & the War of 1812
+This Day in History: British capture Fort Niagara

-Unfortunately, the campaign in New York was just the beginning.
-By August, the British would burn Washington, D.C., too.
+Unfortunately, the campaign against New York would be just the beginning.

 By December 1813, Brigadier General George McClure had only 100 unhappy men defending Fort George.
 He knew that he could not maintain a defense of the fort throughout the long winter months.
 He would need to retreat to the American side of the river.
 Before he left, he carried out orders to burn Fort George and Newark (modern-day Niagara-on-the-Lake, Ontario).